Communist Party of Canada: Recent history (1992–present)

 The renovated party, although with a much smaller membership and resources, now faced further challenges and threats to its existence.
-Changes to the Canada Elections Act, introduced by the Mulroney Conservative government and passed by Parliament in the spring of 1993, required that any political party which failed to field 50 candidates in a general federal election would be automatically de-registered and its assets seized.
-The CPC was not in a position to run 50 candidates in the 1993 federal election (it fielded only eight candidates during that election), and therefore its assets were seized and the party was de-registered.
+Changes to the Canada Elections Act, introduced by the Conservative government of Brian Mulroney and passed by Parliament in the spring of 1993, required that any political party which failed to field 50 candidates in a general federal election would be automatically deregistered and its assets seized.
+The CPC was not in a position to run 50 candidates in the 1993 federal election (it fielded only eight candidates during that election), and therefore its assets were seized and the party was deregistered.
 The CPC had sought an interim injunction to prevent its imminent de-registration, but this legal action failed.

 A prolonged ten-year political and legal battle, Figueroa v.
 Canada (AG) ensued, which won the support of widespread popular opinion, reflected in a number of members of parliament openly supporting the challenge and other small political parties joining the case, most notably the Green Party.
 Never before had a single court challenge resulted in legislative action on three separate occasions to amend a standing law.
 Bill C-2 (2000) amended the Canada Elections Act to (among other things) remove the unconstitutional seizure of party assets for failure to field 50 candidates in a general election and provided for the full refund of candidates' deposits.
 The party had its deregistration overturned and its seized assets restored.
 Bill C-9 (2001) reduced the threshold from 50 to 12 candidates for the party identifier to appear on the ballot.
 After the Supreme Court of Canada ruled unanimously to strike down the 50-candidate threshold as unconstitutional, the Chretien government was forced to introduce and pass Bill C-3 (2003), which scrapped the rule altogether for party registration.
 This victory was celebrated by many of the other small parties – regardless of political differences – on the principle that it was a victory for the people's right to democratic choice.